uprm-research-resto/coliform-project/README.md

 * Interfaces
 * Enable Camera, 1-wire, SSH, I2C, and Remote GPIO, then click OK

+Note: In order to obtain temperature data from onewires, you need to complete some extra steps.
+These steps are shown in the [OneWire](#onewire) section of this document along with a schematic on how to connect to RPi.

 #Requirements
 * [pyserial](https://github.com/pyserial/pyserial) (only required if you need to use Arduino/ArduCAM)
 * [Pillow](https://github.com/python-pillow/Pillow) (not required after version 0.5.3)